Download our FREE

-First, you have to remember to always remove any debris from your cover such as leaves, branches, snow and ice as soon as possible.
+The first step to maintain your hot tub cover is to remember to always remove any debris from your cover such as leaves, branches, snow and ice as soon as possible.

 Finally, once all the vinyl surfaces have been rinsed and wiped down, apply a protectant.
 A protectant is a special treatment that makes your hot tub cover resistant to dirt and dust, and also protects it from UV damage, which can cause discoloration and cracking of the vinyl over time.

 While you’re cleaning, don’t neglect the underside of your cover.
 The top of the cover has to contend with the elements.
-The bottom has to stand up to constant exposure to heat, moisture and water treatment chemicals.
+The bottom has to stand up to constant exposure to heat, moisture, and water treatment chemicals.
 While you are cleaning the cover, also wipe down the plastic underside with a 10% bleach solution (1 part bleach, 9 parts water).
 Remember to first take the cover off the tub.

 Inspecting your Hot Tub Cover

-Look for rips and tears
+Look for Rips and Tears